-Elizabeth Denlinger Reaves, Summit Director and Intern Program Director, has been a member of the Sojourners staff since 2007.
+Elizabeth Denlinger Reaves, senior adviser and director of the president's office, has been a member of the Sojourners staff since 2007.
 She is called to share God’s love with those around her through her gifts in administration, management, and spiritual discernment.
-Elizabeth has held several positions with Sojourners, including campaign director and deputy director for policy and outreach.
-She currently works in conference planning and staff development with the chief operating officer.
+Elizabeth has held several positions with Sojourners, including intern director, campaign director and deputy director for policy and outreach.
+She currently leads The Summit for Change: World Change through Faith and Justice, a leadership initiative of Sojourners.

-Originally from the Sunshine State, Elizabeth graduated from the University of Florida where she served on the Women’s Leadership Council and produced the annual Women’s Leadership Conference.
-She is a Girl Scout Gold Award recipient and is a professional clogging dancer.
+Originally from the Sunshine State, Elizabeth graduated from the University of Florida where she produced the annual Women’s Leadership Conference.
+She is a Girl Scout Gold Award recipient and a professional clogging dancer.
 As an entertainer, she has performed in Costa Rica, Brazil, and across the southeast United States representing this folk dance tradition.

-Elizabeth lives with her husband Scott in Washington, D.C., where they attend Washington Community Fellowship church, a multidenominational, evangelical congregation.
-She enjoys debates at small group, baking, and perusing local farmers markets.
+Elizabeth lives with her husband Scott and family in Washington, D.C., where they attend Washington Community Fellowship church, a multidenominational, evangelical congregation.
+She enjoys gardening, baking, and perusing local farmers markets.

 What Did Sojourners Activists Do in 2010?